yangbranden/CHIP-8-Ghidra/Notes/Design Notes.md

 ```
 - so apparently this means that it found 6 places where I could've just used `zext()` instead of `local tmp:2 = ...` and such; basically optimizations.
 I'm gonna leave it as is where it makes sense to do so for verbosity/readability

+OK nice so now it works, but you need to specify base address as `0x200`; since the processor itself is technically done, I am going to leave this document alone now and put additional things I am wanting to add now in [[Additional Functionality]]